quietui/quiet/README.md

 ![Quiet UI logo](https://pbs.twimg.com/profile_banners/1705198841094356992/1697645956/1500x500)

-Quiet is a high quality UI library hand-crafted for the Web with a focus on accessibility, performance, longevity, and aesthetics.
+Quiet is a high quality UI library hand-crafted for the Web with a focus on accessibility, longevity, performance, and simplicity.
 It uses [standardized browser APIs](https://developer.mozilla.org/en-US/docs/Web/API/Web_components), so its components are highly portable and interoperable.
 That means you can use them with just about any JavaScript framework — or even without one!

 Since Quiet is built with Web Standards, it's not tied to the lifespan of any framework.
 Learn it once, use it forever.
 Quiet has an accessibility-first philosophy and is laser-focused on providing the building blocks for amazing user interfaces for everyone on the Web.